 We won’t have a record of how many days of holiday Sarah has taken off, and I won’t have a record of how much allowance she has left.
 This is because the template doesn’t know how much holiday allowance anyone has.
 It doesn’t track this anywhere.

-• It’s not giving me any form of consolidated absence information.
-No trends.
+This template doesn't track the different types of absence separately.
+It’s also not giving any form of consolidated absence information.

 Final thoughts about Microsoft’s excel template